OpenPrescription/openprescription-legacy/README.md

 The platform has a simple flow for the 3 defined main actors: doctor, patient and pharmacist.

 ### Premises:
-* Privacy: Must preserve the privacy of the medical history of the patient
+* Privacy: Must preserve the privacy of the medical prescriptions of the patient,
-* Confidentiality: Just the parties involved should access the content
+* Confidentiality: Just the parties involved should access the content,
-* Authenticity: All the generated data must be authenticated to prove the integrity of all documents transported
+* Proof-of-Authenticity: All the generated data must be authenticated to prove the integrity of all documents,
-* Proof-of-Authorship: The doctor must sign the prescription with a validated identity and using a digital certificate
+* Proof-of-Authorship: The doctor must sign the prescription with a validated identity and using a digital certificate,
+* Proof-of-Consent: Every time personal data is requested to the patients they should agree, and the consent must be verifiable
-* Traceability: All actions of prescriptions and drug dispensing must be trackable.
+* Traceability: All actions must be trackable and auditable,
+* Transparent: The platform must be transparent and verifiable to leverage the Trust during the whole process

 ### Digital Identity
 A digital identity is needed for signing the prescriptions and authorising the drug dispensing.